2030 CE

-2030 CE is a Canadian children's television series that aired for two seasons on YTV in 2002.
+2030 CE is a Canadian science fiction, teen drama that aired for two seasons on YTV from 2002-2003.
 It aired in the United States on Showtime Family Zone.
 The series was created by Angela Bruce, Dennis Foon and Yan Moore.
 A third season had been planned, but was cancelled after financial supporters backed out, presumably due to low ratings.
 It was filmed in Winnipeg, Manitoba.

 Plot

 In the year 2030 C.E., no one since 2002 has lived past the age of thirty in a semi-post-apocalyptic, dystopian Earth, due to Progressive Ageing Syndrome (P.A.S.).

 Science, government, and industry united to form Nexes, an all-powerful body that controls every aspect of society.
 In order to make up for their short life spans, and to continue to have a progressive society, people are assigned careers at a young age and put through intensive schooling specific to their assigned careers - they graduate and start work at age 14 as experts in their field, but ignorant about almost anything else.
 The result is that no one has enough knowledge to see the full picture, or question the world around them, leaving those few people in charge of Nexes with absolute power.

 Nexes was meant to be a temporary solution, working to find a cure for P.A.S. so that life could return to the way it was.
 Aware that a cure will mean the end of their absolute rule, the powers that be within Nexes are not doing any research on the disease.
 Unfortunately for them, humanity is attempting to cure itself - people are being born in whom the P.A.S mutation are not present.
 In order to stop others from noticing, Nexes moves these people into dangerous career paths, and makes sure that they are dead before they become old enough for the disease to have affected them.

 The show follows Hart Greyson, a 15-year-old boy who was training to be a doctor.
 Upon his graduation at the top of his class, he is told that a genetic flaw has been discovered within him, making him unsuitable for a medical career.
-Instead he is assigned to be a bio-tech, an extremely dangerous job in which he will likely be killed before he turns 20.
+Instead he is assigned to be an Eco-Tech, an extremely dangerous job in which he will likely be killed before he turns 20.
 Knowing that he does not have the flaw he has been accused of, Hart starts to look more closely at the operation of Nexes, and realizes that it is corrupt.
 He joins Storm, a small team of rebels that is attempting to cure P.A.S and destroy Nexes.